Last Updated: 2nd Mar, 2018

 Now that based on Step 1 you have filtered out stocks with good fundamentals from rest of the garbage, learn more about these stocks by reading about the underlying company as much as you can.

-You can do this by visiting the website of the company, tracking updates on media platforms, searching about the company on Google, and getting peer feedback from fellow investors.
+You can do this by visiting the website of the company, tracking updates on media platforms, searching for the company on Google, and getting peer feedback from fellow investors.

 Learning more about the company will help you to understand the company’s business and will provide answers to three key questions